canonical/certification-docs/Policy_Guide.rst

 SoCs.

 Additionally there is no inheritance upstream.
-So though an SoC may be certified by an SoC vendor like APM or Texas Instruments, OEM/ODMs who build servers based on that SoC cannot also claim certification for their server.
+So though an SoC may be certified by an SoC vendor like Ampere or HiSilicon, OEM/ODMs who build servers based on that SoC cannot also claim certification for their server.

 Server Certification Application